Our Team - Board of Directors

 MARK BUCHHOLZ | Chairmen

-Mark is a Veteran of the US Air Force as well as the US Air National Guard and served from 1984 to 1992.
-After his basic training in Texas and technical school in Illinois he was stationed at Langley Air Force Base in Virginia.
-While in the military he was assigned as a heavy equipment mechanic/operator and refueling specialist.
-Mark volunteered for deployment to Germany for multi-country war games and assisted in the rebuilding of schools in Jamaica after Hurricane Hugo.
-Mark has always been fascinated with the military.
-His father is a proud US Army Veteran and Mark always enjoyed hearing the stories about his father’s travels and experiences.
+Mark is a proud Veteran of both the United States Air Force and the U.S. Air National Guard, serving from 1984 to 1992.
+After completing Basic Training in Texas and Technical School in Illinois, he was stationed at Langley Air Force Base in Virginia.
+During his military career, Mark served as a heavy equipment mechanic/operator and refueling specialist.
+He volunteered for deployment to Germany to participate in multi-nation war games and later supported humanitarian efforts in Jamaica, helping rebuild schools following Hurricane Hugo.
+Mark’s admiration for the military began early in life.
+His father, a proud U.S. Army Veteran, shared stories of service that sparked Mark’s deep respect for the Armed Forces and ultimately inspired his own path.

 STEVE PRIES | Vice Chairmen